 The Medicines and Healthcare products Regulatory Agency (MHRA) has published Drug Safety Update for May 2018 (PDF).

-This issue advised that Pregnancy Prevention Programme materials relating to the recent valproate medicines safety update are now available online.
+This issue advises that Pregnancy Prevention Programme materials relating to the recent valproate medicines safety update are now available online.

 This is also notifies readers of the risk of inhalation of capsules if placed in the mouthpiece of the Braltus® inhaler.
 It is recommended that patients are shown how to use the inhaler using a placebo device from the manufacturer.
 Patients should also be advised to store capsules in the screw-cap bottle provided (never in the inhaler) and to always check the mouthpiece is clear before inhaling.